thudfactor/coi-presentation/PITCHME.md

 ## Being Frank

+![Frank Head](assets/image/frank2.jpg)

 Our strengths are in design, UX, integration.
 Not maintenance.

-We welcome feedback on this process and all other features of the integration.

-![Frank Head](assets/image/frank2.jpg)

 ## Next Section